Diagnosing Issues and Replacing Cesspits

 What should I do if I notice problems with my cesspit?

-As soon as either of these signs arise, it is important to call us to diagnose the issues.
-It is important that cesspit issues are looked at as soon as possible, as malfunctioning sewage treatment systems and components can cause health issues, structural damage and problems with neighbours, due to property damage, overflow and unusual smells.
+As soon as either of these signs arise, it’s important to call us to diagnose the issues.
+It is important that cesspit issues are looked at as soon as possible, as malfunctioning sewage treatment systems and components can cause health issues, unusual smells and structural damage.

 How do you fix cesspit problems?

-In groundwater Protection Zones, cesspits may be one of the only acceptable effluent disposal methods, alongside clay soil.
-In these areas where no other options are available, a new cesspit must be large enough to store 45 days of effluent multiplied by the number of occupants in the property x 180 litres per day.
+In Groundwater Protection Zones (SPZs), cesspits may be one of the only acceptable effluent disposal methods, alongside clay soil.
+In these areas where no other options are available, a new cesspit must be large enough to store 45 days of effluent multiplied by the number of occupants in the property, multiplied by 180 litres per day.

 We advise any homeowners with an existing or new requirement to contact us for evaluations and expert advice on the options available for waste management.
-Once we carry out our survey, we provide a report containing details of any issues.
+Once we carry out our survey, we’ll provide you with a report containing details of any issues we find.

 Benefits of Proseptic